Executive Leadership Team

 Read Bio

-Al Slepian is Synagro’s general counsel, Secretary and Chief Compliance Officer.
+Al Slepian is Synagro’s general counsel, secretary and chief compliance officer.
 In this role, he is responsible for the group providing Synagro’s legal and advisory services, including mergers and acquisitions, contract support, litigation, and Federal and State compliance monitoring and reporting.
 He has specific subject matter expertise in municipal contracting and deal negotiation, in addition to M&A, having supported Synagro’s Nursery Products, Old Line Environmental and Pace Dewatering Systems due diligence and acquisitions.
 Al has been with Synagro since 2014, when he joined as Senior Counsel, Commercial Transactions.
 He moved into the General Counsel role in 2015.
 Al started his in-house career as Assistant General Counsel at PG&E National Energy Group, before moving to a role as Senior Vice President and General Counsel for Argos Utilities Corporation.
 In both of these roles, Al developed deep subject matter expertise in the power generation industry and legal support for large-scale construction projects.
 Al later served as Associate General Counsel at USEC, Inc. (now Centrus Energy) before joining Synagro.

 Al holds a bachelor’s degree in Political Science and History from Duke University and a juris doctorate degree from Columbia University.
 He is admitted to the bar in New York.